 People who make movement a natural part of their day are far more likely to live longer, healthier lives.
 Making exercise a priority will help you maintain strong bones, muscle tone and balance, minimizing your risk of falling and injury.
 Try taking the stairs instead of the elevator, or a brisk walk around your neighborhood.

 Establishing meaningful relationships with people you can share your life and experiences with can contribute not only to the length of your life, but also its depth.
-Take steps to ward off isolation or loneliness, as they can have serious consequences to both your physical and cognitive health.
+Take steps to prevent isolation or loneliness, which can have major effects for your physical and mental health.

 Remember that you have the single most influence over the quality of your life.
 Set wellness goals and commit to meeting them.
 Look for ways to receive the assistance and encouragement you need.
 Even if you haven’t been living as healthy as you could be, it’s never too late to start making healthier lifestyle choices.